 Current LEP funding programmes:

-- Economic Development Fund – £500m fund from retained business rate growth across the West of England Enterprise Zone and Areas.
-The fund runs for 25 years from 2014 until 2039 and is focussed on supporting capital infrastructure to unlock job creation in the Enterprise Zone and Areas and is open to WECA and the four unitary authorities of Bath & North East Somerset Council, Bristol City Council, South Gloucestershire Council and North Somerset Council.
+- Economic Development Fund – £500m fund created from retained business rate growth across the West of England Enterprise Zone and Areas.
+The fund runs for 25 years from 2014 until 2039, is focussed on supporting capital infrastructure to unlock job creation in the Enterprise Zone and Areas and is open to WECA and the four unitary authorities of Bath & North East Somerset Council, Bristol City Council, South Gloucestershire Council and North Somerset Council.

-- Local Growth Fund – through Growth Deals (GD 1 & 2, GD 3, GD 3 Award), the West of England LEP secured a total of £202.1m from the government’s Local Growth Fund that will be invested in the West of England from 2015 – 2021.
-This funding will be matched by over £200m of additional investment from local partners and the private sector, and together will create over 9,000 jobs.
+- Local Growth Fund – through Growth Deals, (GD 1 & 2, GD 3, GD 3 Award), the West of England LEP secured a total of £202.1m from the government’s Local Growth Fund that will be invested in the West of England from 2015 – 2021.
+This funding, which is capital only, will be matched by over £200m of additional investment from local partners and the private sector, and together will create over 9,000 jobs.

 - Revolving Infrastructure Fund – this fund is worth £56.7m and is made up of two elements including £16.9m from the Growing Places fund and £39.8m from the Regional Growth Fund (RGF).
 The fund’s purpose is to drive economic growth and is used to front end the infrastructure required to enable development.
 Open to the four local authorities, the fund is largely capital and is required to be repaid in order to keep the fund revolving.

 West of England Local Growth Assurance Framework sets out the governance arrangements and processes through which the LEP funding streams will operate.
 The framework has been signed off by the LEP Board, and compliance with required guidance has been confirmed to Government in an Annual Assurance Statement.